G8DAY (G8D) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 G8DAY Historical Price

-According to the latest data gathered on G8DAY live price page, the current price of G8DAY is 0USD.
+According to the latest data gathered on G8DAY live price page, the current price of G8DAY is 0.000011USD.
 The circulating supply of G8DAY(G8D) is

 - 24-hour0.00%$ 0$ 0$ 0